KONNICHIWA!

 A newsletter from Oki Sato, general producer.

-News on the Japan Pavilion’s progress, and his thoughts for the day.
+Updates from the Japan Pavilion, and his thoughts for the day.

 New